 Wild camping is popular in the glen, but PLEASE remember to leave no trace.
 It would be a shame to ruin such a beautiful landscape with trash from disrespectful campers…

 If you’re a hiker, the Scottish Highlands have trails for all levels.
 Lochaber is home to Ben Nevis, the United Kingdom’s highest mountain at 4,416 ft (1,346 m).

 Munro bagging is a popular activity — summiting mountains over 3,000 feet.

 For those who enjoy long-distance treks, the West Highland Way stretches some 96 miles through the best of the Highlands and takes most hikers 5-7 days.

 You can carry everything with you, or hire a company to transport the bulk of your gear to guesthouses ahead of your arrival.

 Countless shorter day hikes can be found in the area too.

 One of my favorites was Steall Falls and Nevis Gorge, where the trail follows a mountain river funneling into a narrow rocky gorge.
-It ends in a huge meadow, with Scotland’s 2nd highest waterfall dropping over 300 feet from the high mountains beyond.
+It ends with Scotland’s 2nd highest waterfall dropping over 300 feet.

-Widely considered one of the most beautiful areas of the United Kingdom, the spectacular valley of Glen Coe has a haunted past as the site of a 17th-century massacre which saw 38 members of the MacDonald Clan hunted to death in the snow.
+Widely considered one of the most beautiful areas of the United Kingdom, the spectacular valley of Glen Coe has a haunted past — a 17th-century massacre of 38 members of the MacDonald Clan in the snow.

 Another 40 women & children died of exposure when their homes were burned to the ground.